 Skip to main content

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-The drugs are usually given into a vein and can reach and destroy cancer cells throughout the body.
+The drugs are usually given into a vein or by mouth and can reach and destroy cancer cells throughout the body.
+Chemo is often used as part of treatment for osteosarcoma.

-Chemo is an important part of the treatment for most people with osteosarcoma (although some patients with low-grade osteosarcoma might not need it).
-Most osteosarcomas don’t appear to have spread beyond the main tumor when they are first found.
+Most osteosarcomas do not appear to have spread beyond the main tumor when they are first found.
 But in the past, when these cancers were treated with surgery alone, the cancer would often come back in other parts of the body, where it would be very hard to control.
 Giving chemo along with surgery helps lower the risk of these cancers coming back.

-Most osteosarcomas are treated with chemo before surgery (known as neoadjuvant chemotherapy) for about 10 weeks.
+Most osteosarcomas are treated with chemo before surgery (known as neoadjuvant chemotherapy) for several weeks.
 In some people with osteosarcoma in an arm or leg bone, this can shrink the tumor, which might help make surgery easier.
-Chemo is then given again after surgery (known as adjuvant chemotherapy) for up to a year.
+Chemo is then given again after surgery (known as adjuvant chemotherapy) to kill any cancer cells left.

 The drugs used most often to treat osteosarcoma include: